angel4sara/SQL-sql_zoo/JOIN.md

 ###  Question 1:
 **Task: The first example shows the goal scored by a player with the last name 'Bender'.
 The * says to list all the columns in the table - a shorter way of saying matchid, teamid, player, gtime
 Modify it to show the matchid and player name for all goals scored by Germany.
-To identify German players, check for: teamid = 'GER'**
+To identify German players, check for: teamid = 'GER'.**

 ```sql
 SELECT matchid, player